sadamson-oomnitza/jamfScripts/scripts/applecareWarranty.md

 3. **User Context**: Determines the currently logged-in user for file path construction

 ### Data Source Location
+This seems to have been updated by Apple from a plist file to a json file and an updated path for the latest data from Apple The file is generated on the macOS when a device checks in/or device information is requested from Apple.
+The file is then created or updated in the folder (serialnumber.json)
 ```bash
 JSON_DIR="/Users/$loggedInUser/Library/Application Support/com.apple.NewDeviceOutreach/caches/coverageDetails"
 ```